OpenCyphal/yakut/README.md

 Function `A(x,y)` returns the normalized value of axis `y` from connected controller `x` (for full details see `yakut pub --help`);
 likewise, there is `B(x,y)` for push buttons and `T(x,y)` for toggle switches.
-The next example will publish 3D angular velocity setpoint, thrust setpoint, and the arming switch state, allowing the user to control these parameters interactively:
+The next example will simultaneously publish 3D angular velocity setpoint, thrust setpoint, and the arming switch state, allowing the user to control these parameters interactively:

 ```bash
 yakut pub -T 0.1 \